 - Deanne Robinson, MD, Deanne Robinson, MD, is a board-certified dermatologist and the chief medical officer at Ideal Image, a national aesthetics dermatology chain.

 - Geeta Yadav, MD, board-certified dermatologist and founder of FACET Dermatology

-- Karan Lal, DO, FAAD, Karan Lal, DO, FAAD, is a double-board-certified pediatric and cosmetic dermatologist.
+- Karan Lal, DO, FAAD, double-board-certified pediatric and cosmetic dermatologist.

 - Nazanin Saedi, MD, Dr. Nazanin Saedi, MD, is a board-certified dermatologist at Plymouth Dermatology in Plymouth, Pennsylvania.

 - Neil Sadick, MD, board-certified dermatologist based in New York City

 To help you make this transition smoothly, we consulted with six experienced dermatologists who have shared their favorite products for the upcoming fall season.
 These dermatologist-approved serums and recommendations are designed to address a variety of skin-care concerns, whether you're looking to repair summer sun damage or simply maintain a healthy glow.

 Read on for the top six dermatologist-approved serums for fall

 Marisa Garshick, MD, FAAD, a board-certified dermatologist based in New York City and New Jersey, sees the fall as the perfect time to repair.
 “Combining three forms of stabilized vitamin C, niacinamide, squalane, and hyaluronic acid, this vitamin C helps to brighten without irritating the skin, making it great for all skin types,” she explains, “I especially like this serum for the fall as it helps to address post-summer discoloration and hyperpigmentation.”